durrantlab/autogrow4/tutorial/TUTORIAL.md

 #### /autogrow4/accessory_scripts/fragmenter_of_smi_mol.py

 This script will fragment compounds from a .smi file.
-It is useful for lead-optimization.
-This script was used for the PARPi lead-optimizations in the AutoGrow4 paper.
+It is useful for lead optimization.
+This script was used for the PARPi lead-optimization runs in the AutoGrow4 paper.

-This can fragment compounds in 2 manners:
+This can fragment compounds in two manners:

 1. BRICS decomposition: This fragments along synthesizable bonds
-2. fragment rotatable bonds: This breaks compounds along rotatable bonds.
+2. Fragment rotatable bonds: This breaks compounds along rotatable bonds.
    There is an option to skip carbon-carbon single bonds.

-For each molecule all permutation of fragments are calculated (ie) fragment rotatable bonds `C-O-C1CCCC1` could produce the following fragments:
+For each molecule, all permutation of fragments are calculated.
+For example, fragment rotatable bonds `C-O-C1CCCC1` could produce the following fragments:

-- `C-O-C1CCCC1` No bond breaks
+- `C-O-C1CCCC1`, not breaking any bonds
-- `C` and `O-C1CCCC1` breaking the 1st bond
+- `C` and `O-C1CCCC1`, breaking the 1st bond
-- `C-O` and `C1CCCC1` breaking the 2nd bond
+- `C-O` and `C1CCCC1`, breaking the 2nd bond
-- `C` and `O` and `C1CCCC1` breaking the 1st bond and 2nd bond
+- `C` and `O` and `C1CCCC1`, breaking the 1st bond and 2nd bond

 A limit on maximum number of fragments per compound and a minimum number of atoms per fragment can be set.

-This script takes 7 input arguments:
+This script takes seven input arguments:

 1. `--smi_file` str Required.
 Path to tab-delineated .smi file to fragment
 2. `--output_smi_file` str (-o).
 Path to output tab-delineated .smi file of